Owen Summers

 Owen Summers (June 13, 1850 – January 21, 1911) was a businessman, Oregon state legislator, and founder of the Oregon National Guard.
 Colonel Summers Park in Portland, Oregon, is named in his honor.

 Early years

-Owen Summers was born in Brockville, Canada, on June 13, 1850, to parents John and Elizabeth Ann Summers, with Owen one of five children.
+Owen Summers was born in Brockville, Canada West, on June 13, 1850, to parents John and Elizabeth Ann Summers, with Owen one of five children.
 The family soon moved to Chicago, Illinois, where John Summers entered the shoe business.
 In 1856, the parents and one daughter died in a cholera epidemic, leaving the remaining four children orphans.
 Owen went to a farm in Frankfort, Illinois, near Chicago.
 Owen worked on the farm, earning his room and board, as well as clothing, and attended school nearby when possible.

 Civil War service

 In 1865 Owen, and four of his friends decided to join the Union Army in the American Civil War.
 They were fourteen years old.
 The recruiters refused to enlist them, six times.
 Then a Pennsylvania Dutchman agreed to take on the youngsters as their guardian, and the Army allowed them to join.
 On February 1, 1865 Owen Summers joined Company H of the 3rd Illinois Cavalry Regiment.
 Summers immediately shipped out to his unit, in Eastern Mississippi.
 Based on these dates, young Summers may have seen action in some battles before the end of the war, or perhaps he joined units that were ending their involvement.
 The Third Illinois Cavalry was reassigned to Missouri, to join battles against the Sioux Indians in Minnesota and the Dakotas.
 This assignment lasted during the summer of 1865.
 Summers and the regiment were mustered out in December, 1865.